-"A young child is much more sensitive to heat as their body temperature rises much more quickly.

-"This puts them at much greater danger of heatstroke and other heat-related risks," Mr Beattie said.
+"Because of their relatively small body mass, a young child is much more susceptible to heat as their body temperature rises much more quickly.
+This puts them at much greater danger of heatstroke and other heat-related risks."
+Mr Beattie said.